These pages are protected by

 Degland (Armentières, 1787 - Lille, 1856)

-publishes his Ornithologie Européenne, ou Catalogue
+publishes his Ornithologie

-analytique et raisonné
+Européenne, ou Catalogue analytique et raisonné des

-des oiseaux observés en Europe extensively describing
+oiseaux observés en Europe extensively

-the Museum of Natural History at Lille.
+establishment of the Museum of Natural History at Lille.

 Matteucci (Forli 1811 - Ardenza 1868) a former